-Serbia energy company EPS current liquidity problems: Long term plan of costs management says Director of the EPS for Economic and Financial Affairs10.
-December 2012. / News Serbia Energy
+Serbia energy company EPS current liquidity problems: Long term plan of costs management says Director of the EPS for Economic and Financial Affairs, News Serbia Energy

 Causes of the endangered current liquidity are very simple, and one of the main causes is the law cost of electricity, ie. insufficient income.
 The centralization of certain functions will be done by corporatisation.
 Centralization of procurement is one of the most important and fastest measures which can provide results and ensure synergy between the companies.